-Incomplete Grades and Extension of Time
+Incomplete Grades

-Due to the design, delivery method and availability of online courses, a student may not apply for Incomplete Grades (grade of I) and Extensions of Time (grade of E) to complete coursework.
+Due to the design, delivery method and availability of online courses, a student may not apply for Incomplete Grades (grade of I) to complete coursework.
 Students enrolled in online courses must complete all course work according to the published online course schedule (normally the same as the Seminary Class Schedule) and receive a grade issued by the professor of record.
 If necessary, students may withdraw from online courses by following the adopted Seminary withdrawal process.